Automata Learning from Preference and Equivalence Queries: Technical Appendix

 \begin{theorem}If the symbolic observation table $\obstable$ is unified, closed, and consistent, and $\mathcal{H}$ is the set of all hypotheses that can be returned from \textsc{MakeHypothesis}$(\obstable)$, then every hypothesis $h \in \mathcal{H}$ is consistent with constraints $\mathcal{C}$.
-Any other Moore machine consistent with $\mathcal{C}$, but not contained in $\mathcal{H}$, must have more states. \begin{proof} Lemma 1 establishes that all hypotheses in $\mathcal{H}$ have equivalent states and equivalent transitions, which implies that every hypothesis in $\mathcal{H}$ has the same number of states.
-Lemmas 2 and 4 together establish that in a hypothesis, if a specific sequence $s$ is classified correctly, then all other sequences which start at the same initial state as $s$ and end in the same state as $s$ will be classified the same as $s$.
+Any other Moore machine consistent with $\mathcal{C}$, but not contained in $\mathcal{H}$, must have more states. \end{theorem} We first provide a sketch, followed by the proof. \begin{proof} (Sketch) A given unified, closed, and consistent symbolic observation table $\obstable$ corresponds to $(\mathcal{S}, \mathcal{R}, \mathcal{C})$, where $\mathcal{S}$ is a symbolic hypothesis, $\mathcal{R}$ is the set of representatives used in the table, and $\mathcal{C}$ are the constraints expressed over $\mathcal{R}$.
+All hypotheses in $\mathcal{H}$ have states and transitions identical to $\mathcal{S}$.
+Each satisfying solution $\Lambda$ to $\mathcal{C}$ corresponds to a unique concrete hypothesis in $\mathcal{H}$.
+Therefore every concrete hypothesis in $\mathcal{H}$ is consistent with $\mathcal{C}$.
+Let $|h|$ represent the number of states in $h$.
+We know for all $h\in \mathcal{H}$, $|h|=|\mathcal{S}|$.
+Let $\overline{\mathcal{H}}$ be the set of concrete hypotheses \emph{not in} $\mathcal{H}$.
+Note $\overline{\mathcal{H}}$ can be partitioned into three sets---concrete hypotheses with (a) fewer states than $\mathcal{S}$, (b) more states than $\mathcal{S}$, and (c) same number of states as $\mathcal{S}$ but inconsistent with $\mathcal{C}$.
+We ignore (c) because we care only about hypotheses consistent with $\mathcal{C}$.
+Consider any concrete hypothesis $h$ in $\mathcal{H}$ and its corresponding satisfying solution $\Lambda$.
+Suppose we desire another hypothesis $h'$ to be consistent with $h$.
+If $|h'|<|h|$, then $h'$ cannot be consistent with $h$ because at least one sequence will be misclassified.
+Therefore, if $h'$ must be consistent with $h$, then we require $|h'|\geq |h|$.
+Thus, any other hypothesis consistent with $\mathcal{C}$, but not in $\mathcal{H}$, must have more states. \end{proof} \begin{proof} Proposition 1 establishes that all hypotheses in $\mathcal{H}$ have equivalent states and equivalent transitions, which implies that every hypothesis in $\mathcal{H}$ has the same number of states.
+Propositions 2 and 4 together establish that in a hypothesis, if a specific sequence $s$ is classified correctly, then all other sequences which start at the same initial state as $s$ and end in the same state as $s$ will be classified the same as $s$.
 Thus, if a state is classified correctly, then all sequences terminating at that state are classified correctly.
-Finally, Lemma 5 establishes that any Moore machine $d$ consistent with $\Lambda$ and $T$ from $\hat{h}=\textsc{MakeHypothesis}(\obstable)$ must be isomorphic to $\hat{h}$; otherwise $d$ must contain at least one more state than $\hat{h}$.
-This implies that $\hat{h}$ is the smallest Moore machine consistent with $\Lambda$ and $T$, and because $\Lambda$ is taken from all possible satisfying solutions to $\mathcal{C}$, then by Lemma 1, every hypothesis $h\in\mathcal{H}$ consistent with $\mathcal{C}$ has that same smallest number of states.
-Therefore, any other Moore machine not in $\mathcal{H}$, but still consistent with $\mathcal{C}$, must have more states. \end{proof} \end{theorem}
+Finally, Proposition 5 establishes that any Moore machine $d$ consistent with $\Lambda$ and $T$ from $\hat{h}=\textsc{MakeHypothesis}(\obstable)$ must be isomorphic to $\hat{h}$; otherwise $d$ must contain at least one more state than $\hat{h}$.
+This implies that $\hat{h}$ is the smallest Moore machine consistent with $\Lambda$ and $T$, and because $\Lambda$ is taken from all possible satisfying solutions to $\mathcal{C}$, then by Proposition 1, every hypothesis $h\in\mathcal{H}$ consistent with $\mathcal{C}$ has that same smallest number of states.
+Therefore, any other Moore machine not in $\mathcal{H}$, but still consistent with $\mathcal{C}$, must have more states. \end{proof}

 Theorem 1 establishes that the output of Algorithm \ref{alg:make-hypothesis} will be consistent with all the constraints in $\mathcal{C}$.
 In order to establish correctness and termination, we will present a few additional lemmas, and then the main result.